 Units 2&3 of Southern California Edison’s San Onofre Nuclear Generating Station (SONGS) had been shut down since January 2012 because of faults in their new steam generators supplied by Mitsubishi Heavy Industries and installed over 2009-11.
 A Nuclear Regulatory Commission investigation team pointed to "faulty computer modelling" and "manufacturing issues" as contributing to the rapid deterioration of the steam generator tubing.
 In total some 386 tubes had thinned by more than 35% from their original state – a level that required mandatory plugging – while hundreds more were plugged as a precaution.
 Each steam generator contains 9727 tubes and is designed to cope with the loss of some of these throughout its 30-40 year life, however the speed of degradation since 2010 was surprising and was said to be a possible safety issue if a large failure were to suddenly occur.
 Both units remained shut down with no clear timetable for their return to service, taking 2150 MWe net offline.
 Despite three independent engineering reviews confirming the steam generators’ safety at 70% capacity, the NRC delayed giving approval for this for some eight months.
 Hence in June 2013 SC Edison decided to retire them permanently due to the regulatory delay and uncertainty in bringing the 40-year old units back into service.
 Fuel was removed by mid-July 2013.

-SC Edison and Mitsubishi remain at odds over terms of the steam generator warranty.
-Edison has filed warranty claims of $139 million as of the first quarter 2013 – just over the warranty’s stated limit – while asserting that liability limitations in the contract do not apply.
+SC Edison and Mitsubishi were at odds over terms of the steam generator warranty.
+Edison filed warranty claims of $139 million – just over the warranty’s stated limit – while asserting that liability limitations in the contract did not apply.
 Long-term solutions to rapid degradation of the plant’s steam generators were being pursued independently of a proposal to restart the plant at partial power.
-The company indicated that without restart approval, it might be compelled to decommission the plant and write it off, which it is now implementing.
-In July 2013 Southern California Edison served a formal Notice of Dispute on Mitsubishi Heavy Industries, Ltd., and Mitsubishi Nuclear Energy Systems which seeks to hold Mitsubishi accountable for designing and manufacturing defective Replacement Steam Generators which were warranted for 20 years, and claiming over $4 billion through mediation by the International Chamber of Commerce.
+The company indicated that without restart approval, it might be compelled to decommission the plant and write it off, which it then implemented.
+In July 2013 Southern California Edison served a formal Notice of Dispute on Mitsubishi Heavy Industries, Ltd., and Mitsubishi Nuclear Energy Systems, which seeks to hold Mitsubishi accountable for designing and manufacturing defective replacement steam generators which were warranted for 20 years, and claiming over $4 billion through mediation by the International Chamber of Commerce.
 In July 2015 SC Edison said that it was increasing its claim against MHI to $7.57 billion.
 MHI responded saying that “The allegations and demands made by [SCE] disregard the history of the contract negotiations and performance and are factually incorrect, legally unsound, and inappropriate.”